gohandle/rb/README.md

 ## Backlog

 - [ ] MUST extend csrf middleware with origin checking: https://github.com/gorilla/csrf/blob/master/csrf.go#L249
 - [ ] MUST provide more indepth coverage of csrf package and carefully thinkg about security implications
 - [ ] MUST add build-in support for setting a language in the session and detecting in translate core
-- [ ] MUST provide flash functionality out of the box, see _flashbak dir
 - [ ] SHOULD add an option to make all generated urls on top of a basepath
-- [ ] SHOULD add more translate options for default message etc
+- [ ] SHOULD add more c.Translate() options for default message etc
 - [ ] SHOULD Test different form sources
+- [ ] COULD configure the jet helpers through a slice instead of arguments 1-by-1 while still supporting fx di
 - [ ] COULD add better support for configuring names of cookies, fields, headers, etc
 - [ ] COULD add a function to rbtest for creating requests with session date and valid csrf
 - [ ] COULD Think about "base_page" functionality, making it ergonomic without inject